margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 I caught a brief glance of him.
 My impression is that he is mature, his heart is singing, and that he cares about humanity.
 The brief glance is fleeting.
-I am shy, I make eye contact, I peek online, on social media.
-But it's just a blink, a flesh.
+I am shy, I make eye contact, I peek online, on social media, but it's just a blink, a flesh.

 <br>

 **Word Associations:** brief, impression, fleeting, shy, blink, eye contact, peek, flash

 ## Grief ##
-I fall down, and hit the ground with the loss, the heartache, the grief.
+I fall down, and hit the ground with the loss, the heartache, and the grief.
 I lament over what I did wrong, and I cry in anguish with tears.
 It's such a heartache.
-I feel so much woe, bereaved
+I feel so much woe, bereaved.
 I trust God in leading everyone forward in the way that makes everyone happy.

 <br>